2025 CCC Volleyball Postseason Awards Announced - Cascade Collegiate Conference Skip To Main Content

 Ontai, a junior from Pearl City, Hawaii, anchored the back row for Corban and led the conference in digs per set (4.41).
 Her consistent defensive presence helped the nationally ranked Warriors secure the No. 2 seed heading into postseason play and remain in the NAIA Top 10 throughout the season.

-Garcia shared Freshman of the Year honors with McWilliams, a setter from Meridian, Idaho, who ranked third in the CCC with 7.55 assists per set.
-McWilliams helped College of Idaho secure the No. 4 seed in the CCC Tournament and stay nationally ranked all season long.
+McWilliams, a setter from Meridian, Idaho, ranked third in the CCC with 7.55 assists per set.
+She helped College of Idaho secure the No. 4 seed in the CCC Tournament and stay nationally ranked all season long.

 McLean Morehead, in her 19th season at the helm of Eastern Oregon, was voted CCC Coach of the Year for the eighth time in her career.
 She guided the Mountaineers to their 10th regular season title, fourth consecutive, with a 26-2 overall record.
 EOU has held the No. 1 spot in the NAIA rankings for much of the season and leads the CCC in kills per set (13.90) and hitting percentage (.304).